ashcaz/learning-journal/HTML-notes.md

 **New Element Tags**

-- <header> : Top of the page
+- header : Top of the page
-- <footer> : Bottom of the page can contain things like copyright, links to privacy policy etc (site map)
+- footer : Bottom of the page can contain things like copyright, links to privacy policy etc (site map)
-- <nav> : Navigational blocks
+- nav : Navigational blocks
-- <article> : container for any section of a page that could stand alone
+- article : container for any section of a page that could stand alone
-- <aside> : container for content that is related to the entire page unless used within <article>.
+- aside : container for content that is related to the entire page unless used within article tag.
-- <section> : groups related content together
+- section : groups related content together
-- <hgroup> : group together a set of 1 or more <h1> through <h6> elements
+- hgroup : group together a set of 1 or more h1 through h6 elements
-- <figure><figcaption> : used to contain any content that is referenced from the main flow of an article
+- figure and figcaption : used to contain any content that is referenced from the main flow of an article
-- <div> : mulitpurpose container when there is no other suitable element -
+- div : mulitpurpose container when there is no other suitable element -

 [Back to Home Page](https://ashcaz.github.io/learning-journal/)